KorbinianKuhn/gitops-compose/README.md

 ### Limitations

 - 🌐 Initially clone repository with `HTTP` not `SSH`
+- 🔐 Clone repo with credentials in the url (if authentication is required)
 - 📌 Pinned image versions are recommended.
 If you use `:latest`, somehow change compose.yml to trigger changes.
 - ⚠️ Errors during the removal of a compose stack could lead to an inconsistent state (containers might still run but the compose file is removed after git pull)
 - 🏷️ Fixed naming: GIT branch is fixed to "main".
 Compose files must be named `docker-compose.yml`